craigfrancis/framework/framework/0.1/doc/setup/units.md

 # Units

-A unit allows you to package up something like a [form](../../doc/helpers/form.md) or [table](../../doc/helpers/form.md) into something that will appear on a webpage (potentially many times).
+A unit allows you to package up something like a **form** or **table** into something that will appear on a webpage (potentially many times).

-It usually comprises of the PHP (in a self contained object), and its own HTML output.
+Each unit contains its own PHP code and HTML output.

+The PHP code will often use [helpers](../../doc/helpers.md), but it is possiblt to also call in other units as well.

-It is possible for a unit to also use units itself.
-For example you might want a generic search form (e.g. a single text field and submit button), which can be used in other units that list articles, customers, etc.
+For example, you might want a simple search form (e.g. a single text field and submit button), which uses the [form helper](../../doc/helpers/form.md), where it can be used in other units that list articles, customers, etc.

 ---